Insights · Cross-Border

 The part that decides whether it works

 The structure diagram is the easy part.
 The hard part — and the part that protects your investors — is the tax structuring underneath it: how the blocker is built, how income is characterized, how withholding is handled, and how each investor class is treated.
+For a full walk through the tax tools involved — blockers, ECI, UBTI, and FIRPTA — see our cross-border structuring guide.
 Get this right and the structure is invisible to your investors in the best way.
 Get it wrong and the very investors you built the offshore feeder for end up with the problems you were trying to prevent.

 This is also where the offshore and U.S. sides divide.
 The offshore vehicles are formed by qualified Cayman or BVI counsel.
 The U.S. tax and securities structuring — the analysis that makes the whole thing function — is U.S. work, and it is where a specialist earns their keep.